Rated Current (A)

-Armoured power cables are available for both copper and aluminium conductors as per the requirement.
-In addition to this, Armour cables also provide additional protection where mechanical stress can cause potential damage to the cable, such as outdoors, underground or direct burial.
-Armour also enables the cable to withstand situations such as higher pulling loads.
-But yes, it must be noted that armour provides no protection towards unfavourable conditions.
+Armoured cable is available for both copper and aluminium armoured cable as per the requirement.
+In addition to this, Armour cable also provide additional protection where mechanical stress can cause potential damage to the wire cable, such as outdoors, underground or direct burial.
+Armoured cable also enables the cable to withstand situations such as higher pulling loads.
+But yes, it must be noted that armored cable provides no protection towards unfavourable conditions.
 Armoured cables are also known as SWA cable, steel wire armoured cables, mains power cable, single-core power cable and multicore booklet armoured cable.

 There are various advantages of which come along the Armoured cables:

 Steel has a melting point of about 15000C which is very high in comparison to aluminium and copper.
 For these, the melting point is about 6000C and 10000C respectively.
 This simply shows that for protection steel goes a long way out.
 It is able to protect the electrical current-carrying conductors against very high temperatures.
 Therefore, the durability of the transmissions via cable components are armoured cable with steel.
 It actually makes armoured cables a good solution for industries.
 These cables and wires are manufactured as they are exposed to and are able to withstand variant temperatures.

 - Advanced Mechanical Properties of Armoured Power Cable: